ee538/AutoGradingScript/README.md

 - 1.5.
 Type the name `Fall22_HW5` for this assignment or type nothing if the default one is correct.
 Then press the enter key.

 - 1.6.
 The script will run all of the grader tests for several minutes.
 Please be patient and wait.
-If you finally see summary like this:
+If you finally see a summary like this:

    ```json
    {